OmarNizam/async-await-javascript/index.md

      */
 ```

 Now, if we want to do multiple promises and we write them like in the next example.
-They will be called after each other so that means they will spend a lot time comparing if can call them in `parallel`
+They will be called after each other and wait, so that means they will spend a lot time comparing if can call them in `parallel` all in one at the same time

 ```js
 const get3Countries = async function (country1, country2, country3) {